michal-kapala/jitterbit-script/README.md

 The static analysis system was redesigned to provide static typing and improve problem reporting for better DX and high quality code development.

-Currently runtime APIs support is limited.
+Currently the support for runtime APIs is limited.
 See [README](https://github.com/michal-kapala/jitterbit-script/tree/main/src/api#readme) for details on runtime API support.

 The runtime implementation's behaviour is based on the cloud agent and editor versions below.